 Without exception, it is not permissible to apply for divorce within your first year of marriage.
 In order to separate from your partner before you have been married 12 months, you should consider nullity or judicial separation or enter into separation agreement.

-To file for divorce, you will need to visit Her Majesty’s Courts Service website (https://www.gov.uk/divorce/file-for-divorce) and complete forms D8 and D8A, or visit your local family court to request the forms.
+To file for divorce, you will need to visit Her Majesty’s Courts Service website (https://www.gov.uk/divorce/file-for-divorce) and complete forms D8 and D8A, or visit your local family court to request the forms or create an account and apply online for the divorce.
 If you and your partner both agree to the divorce, this is known as an Undefended Divorce.
 If one of you does not agree, this is a Defended Divorce.

 Undefended Divorce: Although it is not always necessary to have a solicitor for an undefended divorce, they can offer valuable legal advice before application.
 This could be anything from confirming that there is sufficient grounds for divorce, what evidence may be required, and offering expertise in disputes regarding children, property or finances.